Disease vector: Mammals

-Rabies is transmitted through exposure to the saliva or brain tissue of an infected animal.
+A well-known example is rabies.
+Rabies is a viral infection spread that is transmitted through exposure to the saliva or brain tissue of an infected animal.
+The saliva of the infected animal enters a wound or mucous membrane.
 Any warm-blooded animal can carry rabies, but the most common vectors are dogs, skunks, raccoons, and bats.
+Domestic dogs remain the main cause of human rabies deaths in parts of Africa and Asia.